Love stinks: Corpse flower blooming at the SFSU Greenhouse

 - An Arid Room featuring cacti and other drought-adapted species

-The greenhouse maintains hundreds of plant species, including rare and endangered plants from California and around the world.
-It supports undergraduate and graduate courses, faculty research, and student training across biology and environmental science.
-Students work directly with living plants, design experiments, and study topics ranging from pollination and plant development to water use and climate response.
-The greenhouse serves as both a teaching space and a research hub.
+The greenhouse maintains hundreds of plant species, including rare and endangered plants from California and around the world, and serves as both a teaching space and research hub supporting undergraduate and graduate education.

 Research, Teaching, and Training